 To make vacuuming easier, read ahead to see why all the attachments it comes with won’t suit your needs.

 Doing a lot of painting in the house means some of your clothes will be covered in it.
-If this is ever the case for you, never fear because there’s a chance you can take the stains out.
+If this has happened to you, never fear because there’s a chance you can take the stains out.
 But, before doing so, be sure that the paint is dried out.